Andrews Avenue Bridge Call to Artists

 Broward County's Highway Bridge and Maintenance Division oversees management for major projects dedicated to maintenance and improvement of County roadways and their components as well as the operation and maintenance of County drawbridges and the control of mosquitos countywide.
 The Division is currently overseeing the Andrews Avenue Drawbridge renovation project.
 This project consists of replacing the bridge's electrical, mechanical and hydraulic systems, upgrading the sidewalk ramps near the bridge, the bridge-tender house, and installing noise mitigation components on the bridge deck, and lighting under the bridge deck.

-An Artist shall design, fabricate and install unique, site specific, artwork for the Andrews Avenue Bridge.
-Opportunities for artwork exist at the bridge-tender house, the sidewalk from Las Olas Boulevard to the bridge pedestrian ramp, the underside of the bridge deck and the bridge pillars.
-The artwork shall make a visual statement and be impactful to the community.
-Artwork may be visible to viewers on the riverfront, on boats, and pedestrians and motorists on the bridge.
-In order to develop a holistic approach to the artistic treatment along the riverfront, the selected artists, upon entering into an agreement with the County, shall submit conceptual design proposals for the two other bridges adjacent to the Andrews Avenue bridge: The S. Avenue of the Arts and the SE 3rd Avenue bridges.
+The Professional Visual Artist shall design, fabricate and install unique, site specific, artistic lighting design for the Andrews Avenue Bridge.
+Artwork opportunities exist at the bridge-tender house, the sidewalk from Las Olas Boulevard to the bridge pedestrian ramp, the underside of the bridge deck and the bridge pillars.
+The artistic lighting design shall make a visual statement and be impactful to the community.
+Artwork shall be visible from a variety of locations including, from boats traversing the New River, from the Andrews Avenue Bridge and the riverfront.
+Additional artistic treatments may be considered by the shortlisted Professional Visual Artists, but an artwork with a strong lighting design component is desirable.
+In order to develop a holistic approach to the artistic treatments along the New River, the selected Professional Visual Artist, upon entering into an agreement with the County, shall submit conceptual design proposals for the two other bridges adjacent to the Andrews Avenue bridge: The S. Avenue of the Arts and the SE 3rd Avenue bridges.
 These conceptual designs could be further developed and implemented under separate agreements.
-A variety of media may be considered by the shortlisted artists, but the artwork shall be designed for both daytime and nighttime viewing.

-The artwork must be highly durable, and resistant to weather inherent in outdoor, and waterfront environments.
+The artistic lighting design must be highly durable, and resistant to weather inherent in outdoor, and waterfront environments.
 Long-term maintenance must be minimal and assured by the proper selection and installation of materials.
-Shortlisted artists shall coordinate proposed artwork location(s), with major architectural or engineering interface, such as any structural support, proposed anchoring systems, if applicable, electrical service such as power or lighting, with the Agency representative and bridge renovation Design Team.
+Shortlisted Professional Visual Artists shall coordinate proposed artwork location(s), with major architectural or engineering interface, such as any structural support, proposed anchoring systems, if applicable, electrical interface, such as power source, with the Agency representative and bridge renovation Design Team.
 All elements attached to the structure must be designed to withstand 152 mph winds or as required by the current Florida Building Code and with an engineered anchoring system designed by a Florida licensed structural engineer.
-An Information Meeting will be scheduled by the County for the shortlisted artists to discuss possible artwork opportunities in consultation with Agency representative.
-The shortlisted Artists will receive additional information about the project including maps, photos, and architectural drawings of the bridge.
+An Information Meeting will be scheduled by the County for the shortlisted Professional Visual Artists to discuss possible artwork opportunities in consultation with Agency representative.
+The shortlisted Professional Visual Artist will receive additional information about the project including maps, photos, and architectural drawings of the bridge.

-The installation of the artwork must not harm existing structures and create traffic hazard.
-The selected Artist must coordinate the location of the artwork with County's Agency representative.
+The installation of the artwork must not affect the structural integrity of the existing structures and create traffic hazard.
+The selected Professional Visual Artist must coordinate the location of the artwork with County's Agency representative.
 The artwork shall be in compliance with the 2017 Florida Department of Transportation (FDOT) guidelines, and the 2017 Florida Building Code, or the most updated version, whichever is most current.
-The selected Artist shall hire a Florida licensed structural engineer and other professionals, as needed, and should rely on their expertise for this project.
+The selected Professional Visual Artist shall hire a Florida licensed structural and electrical engineers, and other professionals, as needed, and should rely on their expertise for this project.

 Interaction with community, agency, design team and general contractor will be required.
 Other activities include: